TheLancashireman/Joat/README.md

 The Jack-of-all-trades is a little development tool with several useful features.
 It is based on an arduino nano and uses a 2x16 character display.

-Please read the user's guide for instructions on how to use the Joat after you hav built it.
+Please read the user's guide for instructions on how to use the Joat after you have built it.

-# UNDER CONSTRUCTION

 ## Features